swimmio/wix-style-react-swimm/README.md

 ## 🔨 Setup

-If 🐉yoshi build runner is used for your application then all required loaders are already defined.
+If 🐉 yoshi build runner is used for your application then all required loaders are already defined.
 If you'd rather set up your project manually, take a look at our [webpack guide](https://github.com/wix/wix-style-react/blob/master/docs/usage-without-yoshi.md).

 Minimal Yoshi version to be used with wix-style-react: